 Reimagining Therapy for Your Well-being

-Reimagining Wellness for the 21st Century: integrative healing that honors your humanity while transforming your connection to self and others
+Reimagining Wellness for the 21st Century: Integrative Physical Therapy healing that honors your humanity while transforming your connection to self and others

 Beyond symptom relief, we help people to shift underlying patterns that are driving uncomfortable symptoms and behaviors.
 Experiential and somatic therapies take the client beyond just talking about their lives and allows for changes deep in our neurobiology where change and integration can take place.